Can Travel Insurance Cover Pre-Existing Conditions?

 This is the coverage you'd turn to for emergency medical care abroad.
 It's especially helpful for international travelers who want protection from unexpected hospital visits or urgent care.

 Some travel medical plans offer coverage for pre-existing conditions, either in full or through acute onset benefits.
-On VisitorsCoverage, you can use the quote tool and filter by "Pre-existing condition coverage" to find plans that match this need.
+With VisitorsCoverage's quote tool, you can filter by "Pre-existing condition coverage" to find plans that match this need.

 • The look-back period